 Public Records Request

 The Port of Seattle is committed to providing full assistance to those seeking access to Port records.
-As a special-purpose municipal corporation that serves the citizens of King County, the Port complies with the Washington State Public Records Act Chapter 42.56 RCW
+As a special-purpose municipal corporation serving the citizens of King County, the Port complies with the Washington State Public Records Act Chapter 42.56 RCW.

 What are public records?